Kludex/mangum/docs/index.md

 * `mangum tail` - Tail the last 10 minutes of CloudWatch for a particular function.

+* `mangum describe` - Retrieve the API endpoints for the function.

 ### Azure Functions

 #### Example